Marla Hanson

-Marla Hanson (born June 18, 1961) is an American screenwriter and ex-model who was the victim of a slashing attack instigated by her landlord in 1986.
+Marla Hanson (born June 18, 1961) is an American former model who was the victim of a slashing attack in 1986, and a former screenwriter with credits on two films, both in 1997: The Blackout and the segment "Love on the A Train" of Subway Stories.

 Early life

 Born in Independence, Missouri, Hanson graduated from Odessa High School in Odessa, Missouri, and attended college at Southwestern Assemblies of God University in Waxahachie, Texas, a suburb of Dallas.
 After working as a real estate and insurance saleswoman, a job promotion brought her to New York City, where she took a part-time modeling job that eventually became her full-time career in the 1980s.

+Career

+Standing at 5 feet 4 inches, Hanson was shorter than the typical high-fashion model of the 1980s.
+Despite this, her striking features and hazel eyes helped her build a strong commercial portfolio.
+While managed by Petite Model Management, she successfully booked work with prominent national publications, including Glamour and Mademoiselle and finished her first TV commercial.

 Attack

 In June 1986, Hanson became involved in a dispute with her landlord, Steve Roth, over a security deposit that he owed her.
 She had also previously rejected his romantic advances.
 Roth hired two friends, Steven Bowman and Darren Norman, to attack Hanson.
 Hanson testified that Roth asked her to step outside a bar, and then stood by while the two men, after announcing a "stick-up," slashed her face with a razor blade.
 The assault left three wounds that required surgery and over 100 stitches to close, resulting in permanent scars.

 Roth and the two attackers were tried separately, with Judge Jeffrey Atlas presiding over both trials.
 In Roth's trial, a lawyer for Roth suggested that his breaking off of a long-term gay relationship with Bowman that day led Bowman to attack Hanson out of jealousy.
 In Roth's trial, he was found guilty of first degree assault for arranging the attack.